adrianjagielak/semaphore_plus/README.md

 # semaphore

-Semaphore is lightweight data type that is used for controlling access to a common resource inside isolate.
+Semaphore is lightweight data type that is used for controlling the cooperative access to a common resource inside the isolate.

-Version: 0.0.1
+Version: 0.1.1

-The goal of the Dash effort is ultimately to replace JavaScript as the lingua franca of web development on the open web platform.

 ### Example: